tmobile/developer-puzzle/README.md

 ### Important!
 Read this First!

 Do **not** submit a pull request to this repository.
-Your PR wil be rejected and your submission ignored.
+Your PR will be rejected and your submission ignored.
-To be safe **do not Fork** this repository, if you do you will be tempted to create a PR.
+To be safe **do not fork** this repository, if you do you will be tempted to create a PR.

 To _properly_ submit a coding challenge you must:

-1. Create a blank (empty) repo in the public git service of your choice ( github, gitlab, bitbucket )
+1. Create a blank (empty) repo in the public git service of your choice (GitHub, GitLab, Bitbucket)
 2. Clone this repo to your local workstation
 3. Reset the remote origin to point to your newly created empty repo
 4. Push the master branch up to your repo

-5. make necessary changes
+5. Make necessary changes
-6. push changes to your origin
+6. Push changes to your origin
-7. send address of your copy to t-mobile.
+7. Send address of your copy to T-Mobile

 We will review your copy online before and during your interview.